nCine/nCine-site/download-develop.md

 - Some changes dictated by the layout of the new `ncTemplate` project
   - The CMake scripts now expect a `nCine-data/icons/icon.ico` file instead of the old `nCine.ico`
   - Installers are now built with the `CPACK_PACKAGE_VENDOR` and `CPACK_PACKAGE_HOMEPAGE_URL` variables correctly set
+- The returned value for `GL_MAX_UNIFORM_BLOCK_SIZE` is now clamped to 64kB because some OpenGL drivers might return very big numbers